panditk455/Machine-Learning-Project/README.md

 Since KQ_model_ready.csv and QQ_model_ready.csv are already included, you can directly run the training scripts.

+Might need a miniconda Kernal that would have all the python packages downloaded and ready to go.

 If needed, install dependencies with:

 ```bash